 Human Microbiome Role in Health and Obesity

-The ecological community of commensal, symbiotic, and pathogenic microorganisms that share our body space.
+The human microbiome is defined as the ecological community of commensal, symbiotic, and pathogenic microorganisms that share our body space.
 Many scientific articles distinguish "microbiome" and "microbiota" to describe either the collective genomes of the microorganisms that reside in an environmental niche or the microorganisms themselves, respectively.
 However by the original definitions these terms are largely synonymous.

 The human microbiome (or human microbiota) is the aggregate of microorganisms, a microbiome that resides on the surface and in deep layers of skin, in the saliva and oral mucosa, in the conjunctiva, and in the gastrointestinal tracts.
 They include bacteria, fungi, and archaea.
 There is a strengthening consensus among evolutionary biologists that one should not separate an organism's genes from the context of its resident microbes.

 FAQ: Human Microbiome

 The report, entitled FAQ: Human Microbiome is based on the deliberations of 13 of the nation's leading experts who met to develop clear answers to frequently asked questions regarding the human microbiome and its role in human health.
 Some of the questions considered by the report are:

 - How big is the microbiome?

 - Where is the microbiome located, and what is it doing?